Second Battle of El Alamein: Phase two: the crumbling

 Dawn aerial reconnaissance showed little change in Axis dispositions and Montgomery ordered that the clearance of the northern corridor should be completed and the New Zealand Division supported by the 10th Armoured Division should push south from Miteirya Ridge.
-The 9th Australian Division, in the north, should plan a crumbling operation for that night, while in the southern sector, 7th Armoured Division should continue to try to break through the minefields with support, if necessary, from the 44th Division.
-Panzer units counter-attacked the 51st Highland Division just after sunrise, only to be stopped in their tracks.
+The 9th Australian Division, in the north, should plan a crumbling operation for that night, while in the southern sector, the 7th Armoured Division should continue to try to break through the minefields with support, if necessary, from the 44th Division.
+Panzer units counter-attacked the 51st Highland Division just after sunrise but were defeated.

 The morning of Saturday 24 October brought disaster for the German headquarters.
 The Axis forces were stunned by British attack and their messages became confused and hysterical, with one Italian unit communicating to Germans that it had been wiped out by "drunken negroes with tanks".
 The reports that Stumme had received that morning showed the attacks had been on a broad front but that such penetration as had occurred should be containable by local units.
-He went forward to see for himself and finding himself under fire, suffered a heart attack and died.
+He went forward to see for himself, suffered a heart attack and died.
+Temporary command was given to Major-General Wilhelm Ritter von Thoma.
+Hitler had already decided that Rommel should leave his sanatorium and return to North Africa.